An internal server error has occurred.

 The GeneRead Sequencing Q Kits provide high quality reagents that are easy to mix and install on the GeneReader for a sequencing run.
 The GeneReader workflow includes the following processes: sequencing primer hybridization, flow cell preparation, reagents preparation, flow cell loading and run start (refer to the QIAGEN GeneReader User Manual for additional information).
 These procedures are described in detail in the GeneReader User Manual.
 GeneReader sequencing chemistry is briefly described in the Procedure section below.
 It consists of a unique terminator-dNTP sequencing-by-synthesis paradigm that ensures highly accurate and cost-effective NGS runs.

-After DNA library construction, DNA clonally amplified using the GeneRead QIAcube is immobilized via direct bead-slide interaction and exposed to a DNA sequencing primer to produce a high-density array on a GeneReader flow cell.
-To read out the sequence of each of the beads, the array of fragments is first subjected to reagents containing uniquely engineered DNA bases that include a removable fluorescent dye and an end cap.
-These bases attach themselves to the end of the growing strand of DNA in accordance with the base on the complementary strand.
-The array is scanned by a high-resolution electronic camera and the fluorescent output of each of the four dye colors at each array position is measured and recorded.
-The color indicates which base (A, C, G or T) was incorporated onto the DNA fragment from the previous step.
-Finally, the array is exposed to cleavage chemistry to break off the fluorescent dye and end cap that will then allow additional bases to be added.
+DNA libraries are clonally amplified on beads using the GeneRead QIAcube to become a sequencing template.
+After hybridization of a sequencing primer the primer-template carrying beads are immobilized via direct bead-glass interaction to produce a high-density array on a GeneReader flow cell.
+To read out the content of templates on each bead, the array of fragments is first subjected to reagents containing uniquely engineered dNTPs, as described above These bases are incorporated by a modified DNA polymerase to the end of the growing strand of DNA in accordance with the base on the complementary strand.
+The array is subsequently scanned by a high-resolution digital camera and the fluorescent output of each of the four dye colors at each array position is measured and recorded.
+Finally, the array is exposed to cleavage chemistry to break off the fluorescent dyes and reversible terminators that will then allow additional bases to be added.
 This cycle is then repeated on the GeneReader.

 For use with the QIAGEN GeneReader instrument.